If You Would Like Us to Consider a Potential Case, Please Read This Entire Page Carefully and Follow the Instructions Provided

 Also, ONLY SEND ELECTRONIC COPIES.
 We will not be able to return any documents you send through the U.S. Postal Service and we will dispose of any documents related to cases in which we will not be getting involved.

 If you believe that your situation falls within one of our areas of expertise, please answer all of the questions below, and email your answers to email@example.com.
 DO NOT submit a potential case to us in the comments on this page; we will only consider requests submitted via mail or email.

 We thank you in advance and wish you the best of luck.

 FREEDOM CENTER OF MISSOURI – POTENTIAL CASE FORM

-If you have a case that you would like the Freedom Center to consider, you must fill out the form below.
-After we review the information you provide, we may either request that you send us additional information and documentation or notify you that we cannot take on your case.
-If you do not hear from us within thirty days of mailing your form, you may assume that we are unable to take your case.
+If you have a case that you would like the Freedom Center to consider, you must send us a completed copy of the form below.
+After we review the information you provide, we may request that you send us additional information and documentation.
+Due to the number of potential case requests we receive, we likely will not be able to notify you directly that we cannot take on your case; if you do not hear from us within thirty days of mailing your form, you may assume that we are unable to take your case.